port

 Meals not included

-This flight aboard an authentic Alaska seaplane -- a de Havilland Beaver or Otter -- offers some of Southeast Alaska's most spectacular scenery from a window seat.
+This flight aboard an authentic Alaska seaplane – a de Havilland Beaver or Otter – is a mesmerizing experience, offering spectacular views of Southeast Alaska from a window seat.
+The rugged coastline, pristine fjords, and majestic mountains will unfold beneath you, creating a cinematic panorama of nature’s grandeur.

 Enjoy your pilot’s narration with individual headsets as you soar over the historic downtown Ketchikan and waterfront community, the Tongass Narrows and Guard Island's colorful homes, and remote cabins.

-Fly along Behm Canal and Back Island -- home to a US Navy nuclear acoustic measurement testing facility.
+Fly along Behm Canal and Back Island – home to a US Navy nuclear acoustic measurement testing facility.
 Learn about the area history while flying over historic Loring, first settled in 1883.
-It once boasted an operating saltery, but now a ghost town.
+It once boasted an operating saltery, which is now a ghost town.

 Watch for Clover Pass Resort, Knudsen Cove, the Hump Island Oyster Farm and Salmon Falls Resort.
 View Escape Point, where Captain George Vancouver and the Native Americans once skirmished, and Traitor's Cove.